 - 1. The Inception score solely relies on class labels, and thus does not measure overfitting or sample diversity outside the predefined dataset classes. - 2.
 To address this drawback, the Fréchet Inception distance or FID score are use. - 3.
 Frechet inception distance (FID) is a metric for quantifying the realism and diversity of images generated by generative models. - 4.
 Realistic could mean that generated images of people look like real images of people. - 5.
 Diverse means they are different enough from the original to be interesting and novel. - 6.
-Unlike the earlier Inception score (IS) evaluates only the distribution of generated images. - Unlike IS, the FID compares the distribution of generated images with the distribution of real images that were used to train the model.
+Unlike the earlier Inception score (IS) evaluates only the distribution of generated images. - 7.
+Unlike IS, the FID compares the distribution of generated images with the distribution of real images that were used to train the model. - 8.
+FID works by comparing the mean and covariance statistics of features extracted from both real and generated images using a pre-trained Inception model.